 Step 1: See if the mother is around

-If you find one or more very tiny kittens, the chances are that the mother is not far away.
+If the kitten looks to be less than 6 weeks old, they should remain with their mother.
+If you find one or more very tiny kittens (6 weeks or under), the chances are that the mother is not far away.
 Unless the kitten is at very serious risk, leave them where they are and keep checking to ensure the mother returns.

 Step 2: Assess the kittens health